learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience.md

 ### Areas of User Experience

-User experience is not easy to define.
-There are many areas that contribute to User experience but there is not one answer.
+User Experience is not easy to define.
+There are many areas that contribute to User Experience but there is not one answer.
 The following are a few examples.

 ___Button Design___
 - [Amazon Button](https://medium.com/@cccalibour/how-ux-design-makes-a-difference-amazons-continue-button-901618a8b00e): The design of butt